Altinn/altinn-components/README.md

 - `@experimental` - The component is experimental and is work in progress.
 Recommended not to use.
 - `@deprecated` - The component is deprecated and should not be used.

-The main motivation behind having tags relives the pressure of having to make everything perfect before releasing it for use.
+The main motivation behind having tags is relieving the pressure of having to make everything stable before releasing it for use.
 It also allows us to get feedback on the components in an early stage.